By Craig Neil

 The most popular of these forecasts are:

 There are also apps you can download onto your mobile device that present forecasts about the northern lights in a format that’s easier to understand (i.e. less technical) than most of these websites.
-Two of the best apps are Aurora Borealis Forecast & Alerts and My Aurora Forecast.

 For weather forecasts to avoid those infamously cloudy Scottish skies you’re spoilt for choice, but my personal recommendation is to check the Met Office website as it’s (usually) pretty accurate.